 Managing Home Environments with Smart technology

 Home care service providers have the opportunity to use technology to their advantage.
-They can can provide good quality services with lowered costs.
+They can provide good quality services with lowered costs.
 As the technology advances, there’ll be a rise in the range of devices that can instantly record and transmit vital health data and also allow communication between patients, doctors, nurses, family, and the home care agency.
 With the advent of voice technology in devices, clients are now able to self-report health metrics and with devices like Alexa, the feelings of loneliness have drastically reduced.
 The voice technology trend is being harnessed to manage home environments.
 Homes are becoming smarter every day.

 Agencies will rely on data to improve operating efficiency and evaluate their performance